smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 17. The system returns to an updated list of existing Capture Response Rule records.

-[Adding a Data Capture Rule from within Operator Replay Script Step Maintenance]{.ul}
+[Adding a Data Capture Rule from within Operator Replay Script Step Maintenance]

 1. Press \<**F10=Capt Defn**\> to branch to the Work with Screen Capture Definitions function in the Operator replay script step